bahp/vital-oucru-clinical/docs/source/datasets/overview.rst

 during normal clinical hours on weekdays without restriction.
 All patients were enrolled into the study before the attending physician received the results of any routine laboratory tests.

+..
+Dengue Diagnosis:
+   A diagnosis of dengue was confirmed through one of the following: positive RT- PCR for DENV, a positive NS1 assay (Platelia NS1 antigen or NS1 Ag STRIP, Bio-Rad, France) at enrolment or detection of IgM seroconversion.

+..
+Outcome:
+   Dengue shock syndrome, dengue with severe bleeding, or dengue with end-organ involvement (central nervous dysfunction, hepatitic dysfunction or severe respiratory dysfunction or other major organ involvement) constituted study endpoints.

 .. raw:: html

     <iframe src="../_static/datasets/html-tables/features_description_13dx.html"